-A SaaS model based firm will always charge his customers an upfront price for all the services that will be delivered over a particular period of time.
+A SaaS model-based firm will always charge its customers an upfront price for all the services that will be delivered over a particular period of time.
 But both International Financial Reporting Status (IFRS) and Generally Accepted Accounting Principles (GAAP) say that a firm can never have any type of revenue, until and unless they start rendering a particular service for that number of customers.

 This is one of the primary reasons all the SaaS model-based businesses out there have to keep an eye on the money coming to their account and analyze how much money in the account is recognized.

 In addition to this, two boards cover all the bases of revenue recognition for all the SaaS businesses out there, and these boards are the Financial Accounting Standards Board and International Accounting Standards Board.